Open University: Registration Information for Spring 2015

-Full refunds are not available for semester-length Open University courses after the session start date.
-To determine the deadline for refund of 65% of course fees for semester length Open University class, see Calendar & Deadlines.
-The effective date of a refund request is the day the add/drop or withdrawal form is received by SF State Extended Learning.
-A refund check is mailed to the address listed on the add/drop form.
+A refund check is mailed to the address listed on the student’s account.
 Allow six to eight weeks for refund check processing.
 According to California State University (CSU) regulations, credit card accounts cannot be credited.

 000-099 Remedial (units do not count toward graduation)